A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Nonlinear Closure Tests

-Ultimately, we would like closed simulations to reproduce the macroscopic behavior of gyrokinetic simulations, so the performance of the closures was evaluated primarily by comparing the saturated value of the total radial heat flux, $Q$, to that of the full simulation.
+Ultimately, we would like closed simulations to reproduce the most important macroscopic behavior of gyrokinetic simulations, notably the saturated value of the radial heat flux, $Q = \sum_{k_x,k_y,k_z} Q_{\mathbf k}$, where $Q_{\mathbf k}$ is defined in the discussion surrounding Eq.~\ref{entropyevolution}.
+We view this metric---the proximity of the saturated heat flux for a given closure scheme to that of the kinetic simulation---to be the most relevant metric for the performance of the closure.

-Time traces of the heat flux produced by all four types of simulation are shown for each combination of input parameters, $\omega_T$ and $\nu$, in Fig.~\ref{flux}.

-The simplest metric for the performance of the closure is the proximity of the saturated heat flux for a given closure scheme to that of the full kinetic simulation.
-The final saturation levels of each simulation type at each set of input parameters were calculated by averaging over the last half of the time trace.
-Each plot in Fig.~\ref{error} shows the percent error in saturated heat flux, $(Q^{closed}-Q_{full})/Q_{full}$, for all parameter combinations for each closure scheme.
+Time traces of the heat fluxes produced in the kinetic simulation and seven closed simulations are shown for each combination of input parameters, $\omega_T$ and $\nu$, in Fig.~\ref{flux}.
+The final saturation levels of each simulation type at each set of input parameters were calculated by averaging over the last 30\% of the time trace.
+Each plot in Fig.~\ref{error} shows the percent error in saturated heat flux, $(Q^{Closed}-Q^{Kinetic})/Q^{Kinetic}$, for all parameter combinations for each closure scheme.
+Versions of figures ~\ref{flux} and ~\ref{error} including $\nu=0$ can be found in Appendix~\ref{flux_appendix}.
+Comparisons are complicated somewhat by occasional shifts in transport levels that occur unpredictably in time, which introduces a level of uncertainty that cannot be eliminated within the scope of this paper.
+This is a manifestation of metastable states, recently elucidated in Ref.~\cite{christen2021bistable}.

-As expected, simple truncation performs poorly compared to the other two closures with errors roughly ranging from $20-50\%$.
-Note, however, that the truncation errors are smallest at the highest value of collisionality, suggesting that, as expected, as collisionality increases the simple fluid treatment becomes more accurate.
+As expected, truncation performs poorly at low values of collisionality, but improves at high collisionality where the simulations become more fluid-like.
+Truncation still performs relatively poorly at high collisionality for low gradient drive, but performs well when both collisionality and gradient drive are large---i.e., for parameters at which other effects (gradient drive or collisions) dominate phase mixing.

 The HP closure works well in the low collisionality regime for which it was designed (note the small errors at $\nu=0.01$).
 However, its performance deteriorates as collisionality is increased.
-The HP errors are also larger as the gradient drive increases and the phase mixing physics must compete with $\omega_*$ physics and the nonlinearlity.
-This suggests that the HP closure is well-suited for the its targeted regime (a regime where phase mixing dominates).
-However, when other physics enters (strong gradient drive, nonlinearity, and/or collisions), it is too restrictive.

-The DMM closure generally shows better performance than both the HP closure and truncation and, with few exceptions, performs well throughout the parameter space.
-Although the basis of singular vectors was extracted from the $\omega_T=6$, $\nu=0.01$ simulation, its performance does not appear to systematically deteriorate as simulations move farther from this point in parameter space.
-This indicates that the closure relation in the DMM closure is robust to changes in input parameters and should be more robust throughout a broader parameter space.